 With its colonial towns, refreshing cenotes, unrivalled beaches, archaeological sites of ancient civilisations, and exceptional food, the Yucatán peninsula is one of the most visited regions in Mexico, and it doesn’t disappoint.
 There is so much to do and see that you can easily fill a week or two.

-This is what they call Merida, the capital of Yucatan, which is full of history and tradition.
-With its colonial architecture, a mix of Arabic, Spanish and local influences, museums, and markets, the city is an open museum witness of its conflicting past.
-Take a free tour, walk into the museums, take a stroll in the market or watch the local folklore on Sunday in the main plaza.
+Next on our list of things to do in the Yucatán is the White City.
+This is what they call Merida the capital city of Yucatán which is full of history and tradition.
+With colonial architecture, a mix of Arabic, Spanish and local influences, museums, and markets, the city is an open museum witness of its conflicting past.
+Take a free tour, a stroll in the market or walk into the museums.
+We also recommend watching the local folklore on Sunday in the main plaza.
 If summer, please mind the heat as it can be hotter than you can ever imagine!

 You don’t need to go very far to have your cenote experience, no matter where you are staying either in Cancun or the Riviera Maya, you will be close enough to have a half a day trip.

-It’s called MUSA, which stands for “Museo Subacuático de Arte”, and it is an underwater art museum.
-It includes more than 500 permanent life-sized and monumental sculptures.
-It’s probably one of the most ambitious underwater projects in the world and aims to create awareness on the interaction between art and environmental science.
+Finally on our things to do in the Yucatán is MUSA which stands for “Museo Subacuático de Arte”.
+MUSA is an underwater art museum and includes more than 500 permanent life-sized and monumental sculptures.
+It’s probably one of the most ambitious underwater projects in the world.
+It aims to create awareness on the interaction between art and environmental science.
 Diving is the best way to explore the spectacular 420sq meters area, and with its shallow 8m depth.
 Many dive shops either in Cancun or Isla Mujeres organise this trip.

 +52 998 206 0182